Sadifs/machine-learning-spring-2026/README.md

 ## Notes
 - No machine learning model is built in this assignment
-- Encoding and scaling are deferred, as the focus is EDA
+- Encoding and scaling are deferred, as the focus is EDA and data quality assessment
 - All explanations, observations, and conclusions are included in the notebook

 ## Acknowledgements
-Dataset provided by Dr Arin Brahma and course materials from BSAN6070.
+Dataset and course materials provided by Dr. Arin Brahma for BSAN 6070.